GreyMario/OoT-Randomizer/README.md

 - The Boulder Maze in Goron City requires Bombs to access the right side items, the Megaton Hammer to access either side, or the Silver Gauntlets to literally rip the maze apart.
 The Skulltula in the crate only exists as a child, so you will still need Bombs to access and kill it.
 - If you have neither a Bomb Bag nor the Goron Bracelet, access to the lower sections of Death Mountain Crater (and therefore Sheik at the broken bridge and the Fire Temple) may be performed in the following alternative ways:
   - Detonate the Bomb Flower using a Bow to stop Link the Goron.
 This opens Darunia's chamber and lets you use his secret exit.
+    - Due to an oversight in the logic, the Bow is not considered in accessing the lower crater, only for stopping Link the Goron.
+      - The two are considered separately; Link the Goron does not gate access to the lower crater.
+If your only access to stopping Link the Goron is the Bow, entering the Crater afterwards is out of logic and may not contain immediate progression.
+    - You may also use a Bombchu, or detonate the Bomb Flower with Din's Fire or (hilariously enough) Blue Fire, to stop Link the Goron, though these methods are not considered in logic.
   - Enter Death Mountain Crater from the top and use the Hover Boots to cross the gap to the left.
   - Enter Death Mountain Crater from the top and use the Longshot and Scarecrow's Song to navigate the route to the right.
+You will need the Megaton Hammer in this case in order to climb Death Mountain Trail.
 - The Longshot is not necessary to perform any of the rooftop actions in Kakariko Village.
 The Hookshot is sufficient.
+- The Longshot _is_ necessary to reach the Fire Arrows item, though you do not need to defeat Morpha to do so.
+Play the _Scarecrow's Song_ after walking down from the warp pad toward the island pillar, but before you fall into the bottom of the lakebed.
 - Surprisingly, the game checks for the Goron Bracelet in the following places as an adult:
   - Bomb Flowers require the Goron Bracelet to be lifted.
   - The large colored blocks with the crescent moon and star symbol (for example, those in Forest Temple's Block Room) require the Goron Bracelet to be pushed.

 ### Other Notes
 - Bombable Grottos may be opened with either Bombs, Bombchus, or the Megaton Hammer.
+- If you are required to use a magic item to progress (Fire Arrows, Light Arrows, Din's Fire, or the Lens of Truth), you will also need to find Magic.
 - While you can bypass the waterfall entry to Zora's Domain using a Cucco as a child or the Hover Boots as an adult, these are never considered in logic.
 - The Lens of Truth is always considered for every fake wall and invisible object, including Bongo Bongo.
 It is also considered for the Treasure Minigame, as the Lens of Truth can reveal the winning choices to make.
 You will never be expected to pass through a fake wall, open an invisible chest, or play the Treasure Minigame until you own the Lens of Truth.
   - The exception to the rule is the Bottom of the Well, where the player is expected to walk through the initial fake wall to enter the dungeon, which is where the Lens of Truth is located in the original game.